Gardening for Beginners 🌱 START HERE

 Chainsaws are sold by bar length, so most of the time the tool’s owner will know the bar size when purchasing a replacement bar.
 However, bar length can be forgotten, or the tool may have a different original owner so the current owner doesn’t know the length.

-Learning how to measure a chainsaw bar is simple, but it requires disassembling the chainsaw.
-Here’s how:
+Measuring a chainsaw bar is simple, but it requires disassembling the chainsaw.
+Here’s what to do:

 On the side of the chainsaw are one, two, or three bolts, depending on the make and model of the saw.
 The bolts secure a protective case over the point where the bar, chain, and sprocket attach.